CPD in Occupational Medicine

 Entry requirements

 Potential students must hold a medical degree from an approved institution.
-No experience in occupational medicine is necessary, although to sit the FOM professional examinations some relevant clinical experience is required.
+No experience in occupational medicine is necessary, although to sit the FOM professional examinations some relevant clinical occupational medicine experience is required.

-It is your responsibility to liaise with professional bodies on matters of eligibility for professional examinations.
+Please note that the above information is for the Manchester CPD course, which prepares you for the FOM DOccMed.
+For the DOccMed examination itself, it is your responsibility to liaise with professional bodies on matters of eligibility for professional examinations, information about how to apply and to adhere fully to the DOccMed regulations when applying to take the FOM exams.
 It is also your responsibility to check the appropriate syllabus when preparing for professional examinations.

 Every attempt is made to ensure that course material is as up-to-date as possible.
 However, the professional bodies will expect candidates to show knowledge of current/changing practice, some of which may not be available within the course materials.